Noksa/WebDriver.Screenshots.Extensions/README.md

 # C# WebDriver Screenshots Extensions
 [![nuget](http://flauschig.ch/nubadge.php?id=Noksa.WebDriver.ScreenshotsExtensions)](https://www.nuget.org/packages/Noksa.WebDriver.ScreenshotsExtensions/)

+*IMPORANT*

+Currently it doesn't work with Selenium 4.

 If you want to take a screenshot of the entire page or a screenshot of a specific element, then this is what you need.<br/>
 More information can be found in the [wiki](https://github.com/Noksa/WebDriver.Screenshots.Extensions/wiki).